varnaa/Sherlock-Holmes-For-Bugs/readme.md

 ### Intro

-A tool for ranking all the source files with respect to bug reports created and map files that are to likely contain the cause of the bug and narrow down their search to improve productivity.
-The ranking is done on the basis of comparing the source code and the bug report.

-* Identifying relevant files is done by finding the similarity between the **bug reports** and the **source code of the project**, **semantic similarity** between the bug report and source code files, **language** used, **file extensions**, **directory path** etc.
-* After extracting relevant words from the bug report, **API calls are made to Github repository** of the specified project to fetch relevant source code files that are likely be the reason for bug based on the description of the bug report.
+Sherlock-holmes here is a spring boot web application that helps you to quickly find files, code and commit messages that can be relevant to the issues or bug reports created while working on a project.
+This project is limited to git repositories only.
 ---

 ### Getting Started

    * first download the zip file or clone the repository to your IDE

-   * Install mongodb and create new db **abm** and  collection **bug**
+   * Install mongodb and create new db **name_of_ur_choice** and  collection **bug**

    * Get **personal access token** from github developer settings,  if **accessing private repositories.**